 Your green team should be composed of people who are enthusiastic about the mission and can be empowered to make changes.
 Their collaborative efforts will help foster cost savings and employee engagement opportunities.
 Ideally, team members should represent diverse areas of the organization.

-The first step for a green team is to make sure there is top down support for the program.
-It is important that mangers are included in the process and are ready to endorse concepts and ideas as they are brought forward by the green team.
-If it’s not possible to earn management approval for an official team, as a first step you may be able to volunteer and make no-cost changes that benefit the environment.
+The first step for a green team is to make sure there is top down support.
+It is important that managers are included in the process and are ready to endorse concepts and ideas as they are brought forward by the green team.
+If it’s not possible to earn management approval for an official team, don't be discouraged.
+As a first step you may be able to volunteer and make no-cost changes that benefit the environment.